isabella232/confidential-ml-utils/docs/rfc/01-logging.md

 ### Hash unsafe log lines

 Provide option to hash unsafe log lines.

 - Not compliant.
 - Other option, record their length `Unsafe log message of length 23`

+### Write public logs to pre-specified location

+Instead of adding a predetermined prefix to "public" logs, depending on the log filtering / scrubbing mechanisms, another alternative would be to write public logs to a specific file.

 ## Risks